Mayoralty in the United States: History

-Ed Koch of New York

-Ed Koch served as mayor of New York City from 1978 to 1989, a total of 11 years.
-He was known for his tough-talking style and his success in cleaning up the city's streets and reduce crime.

-Fiorello LaGuardia of New York
+New York City

+Four mayors of New York have served 12 years: Fiorello H. La Guardia (1934–1945), Robert F. Wagner Jr. (1954–1965), Ed Koch (1978–1989) and Michael Bloomberg (2002–2013).

-Fiorello LaGuardia was a charismatic and influential mayor of New York City for 12 years (1934-1945) during the Great Depression and World War II.
+Fiorello H. La Guardia was the mayor of New York City for 12 years from 1934 to 1945 during the Great Depression and World War II.
 He was a Republican who fought against the Democratic Party of Tammany Hall with a coalition of Republicans, liberals and leftists.
-He worked closely with the liberal Presidency of Franklin D. Roosevelt.
-An effective and beloved leader, he was known for his progressive policies and his crusade against corruption.
+He often collaborated with the liberal Presidency of Franklin D. Roosevelt.
+He is noted for his progressive policies and his anti-corruption efforts.

-Thomas Menino of Boston
+When running for his third term, Robert F. Wagner Jr. broke with the Tammany Hall leadership, ending the clubhouse's reign in city politics.

-Thomas Menino served as mayor of Boston from 1993 to 2014, a total of 21 years.
-He was known for his efforts to improve public safety, expand public transportation, and revitalize the city's neighborhoods.
+Ed Koch served as mayor from 1978 to 1989, a total of 11 years.
+He was known for his tough-talking style and his success in cleaning up the city's streets and reducing crime.